• HOME

 • Carmel is one of the most dog-friendly cities I’ve been to!
 If you’re lucky enough to have a four-legged friend in tow, you’ll be surprised to learn that the majority of Carmel hotels and restaurant patios are welcoming to dogs.

-• There’s a beautiful, beautiful beach just past Carmel Beach (if you continue on down the road, past where the parking ends.)
+• There’s a beautiful, beautiful beach just past Carmel Beach (if you continue down the road, past where the parking ends.)
 It’s shaped like a crescent, is hardly ever crowded, and on a sunny day rivals any other beach I’ve seen in this world for natural beauty.

 :: save for later ::